 A friend asked me this question and at first it felt like the standard career history question I’ve answered many times recently.
 What was different this time was that I felt safe enough to tell the whole truth.
 Having talked through the story it felt wrong to keep it hidden.

-The entry point to the story is a part I’ve told many times: I was in coaching training by the Neuroleadership Group and for the first time in my life I realised that I need to change.
+The entry point to the story is a part I’ve told many times: I was in coaching training by Neuroleadership Finland and for the first time in my life I realised that I need to change.
 This coincided with my 30th birthday which is roughly the age when the human brain is fully mature, so I was also biologically in a good place to start thinking.
 The training helped me transform from an arrogant expert to a coach.
 This was 5 years ago.

 The Story Untold